fotahub/fotahub-device-sdk-esp32/README.md

 * [Simple](docs/getting-started/simple.md) - "Hello World" of firmware over-the-air updating with FotaHub&reg;
 * [Rollbackable](docs/getting-started/rollbackable.md) - Downloads and launches a new firmware version provided at FotaHub&reg;, rolls it back to the previous version if something goes wrong
 * [Thing Shadow](docs/getting-started/thingshadow.md) - A real-world scenario where FotaHub&reg; is used in combination with the AWS IoT Thing Shadow service to trigger firmware updates over-the-air updates through the cloud
+* [TinyML](docs/getting-started/tinyml.md) - Shows how FotaHub&reg; can be used to over-the-air update TinyML models deployed to edgeless devices

 # API Reference
 View the [C API reference](include/FotaHub.h) for detailed information about the FotaHub&reg; client library (:construction: *under construction*).